clarisma/just-the-docs/_source/python/maps.md

 ## Map Attributes

+These attributes apply to the map itself.
+They can be passed as keyword arguments or accessed as properties of the `Map` object.

 `basemap` | Tile server URL for the base map (Default: OpenStreetMap Carto) `attribution` | Attribution text to display at the bottom of the map (This is          required if you publicly display your map, and defaults to "&copy; OpenStreetMap")
 `leaflet_version` | Version of the [Leaflet](https://www.leafletjs.com) to use